rfortherestofus/reproducbility-course/README.md

 -   Course overview and recommendations (use RStudio)
 -   Walk through of zip file containing R code file, codebook, data, R Project
+-   Walk through the reproducible report that will be the final product (take the cake out of the oven)

-[Provide zip file of code, codebook, data, R Project.
+[Provide zip file of code, codebook, data, R Project, text in an unformatted text file.
 Data and codebook are publicly available 2019 SPSS data file and Word document codebook from Pew on internet use by teenagers.]

 ## Part I: Writing reproducible code